Real Life Dexter: How to Become a Blood Spatter Analyst

 The hit Showtime series “Dexter” centered on a blood spatter analyst for the Miami Police Department who moonlights as a serial killer.
 While the show is based on fiction, the job is very real and harder than Dexter makes it seem (probably due to his serial killer instincts).

 A blood spatter analyst, a type of forensic science expert, investigates crime scenes and reconstructs crimes based on how bloodstains have formed on various surfaces in order to figure out exactly how a crime was committed.
-Learn more about this job’s requirements and how to become a blood spatter analyst.

 Blood Spatter Analyst Job Description